Frequently Asked Questions

 Is MAI affiliated with any church or denomination?

 MAI is a non-denominational Christian development organization.
-We are not formally associated with any particular church or denomination, but gladly work with any group.
+We are not formally associated with any particular church or denomination.
 See MAI’s Statement of Faith.

 What is your connection with the Global CHE Network?